danvega/danvega-dev-nuxt/content/blog/2022/01/01/happy-new-year-2022.md

 slug: happy-new-year-2022
 date: "2022-01-01T11:00:00.000Z"
 published: true
-excerpt: Happy New Year!
+description: Happy New Year!
 I want to take a few minutes and reflect on the year that was 2021 and look ahead to 2022.
 author: Dan Vega
 tags:
   - goals